toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

     export default Navigation

-Note: The FC that you see after every component declaration comes from TypeScript.
+Note: The FC that you see after each component declaration comes from TypeScript.
 It tells the compiler that our function will be returning a Functional Component

 After applying some basic CSS, our components render looking like this: